 The ending of the population explosion in some ways seems just like those movies.
 In the 1970s, at the peak of population growth, many people were already predicting disaster unless something was done.

-1. Lucky Coincidence Due To The Pill, Education, Working Women etc.
+The common proposals: The Pill, Education, Working Women etc.

 A common explanation is that a variety of factors have in combination been responsible for reducing birth-rates.
 Going through the factors, most of them were not planned to reduce population growth, specifically: